-Along with growing our wealth from the stock market, @tunaman222 and I plan to obtain real estate licenses and purchase income properties.
+Along with growing our wealth from the stock market, Bodhi and I plan to obtain real estate licenses and purchase income properties.
 We plan to open a joint corporation and build a real estate career from it.
 This will allow us to take the next step in obtaining financial freedom.
-To begin this career we first need to educate ourselves in the real estate industry.
+To begin this career we first need to educate ourselves in the real estate industry and become a contrarian!
 This leads us to our book summary.

 I stumbled across this book through YouTube.
 As a car enthusiast, I found great car videos by Manny Khoshbin.
 A self-made millionaire from commercial real estate.
 Since I liked his real estate content, car content, and personality I decided to purchase his book!
 I mean who doesn’t want to be worth millions and drive one of a kind supercars…..

 The book is called “Contrarian Playbook, How to build your $100 million real estate portfolio from the ground up”.
 Yes, that’s a mouth full but you get the picture.